15 Top Hikes in Santo Antao, Cape Verde

 Where to Stay: Cantinho da Amizade

-Since I was based in Ribeira Grande, I wanted to do a hike that didn’t include any public transportation.
+Since I was based in Ribeira Grande, I wanted to do a hike without public transportation.

-I’ve never seen happier kids and I’d hear their jolly shouting even after leaving the settlement.
+I’ve never seen happier kids, and I could hear their jolly shouting even after leaving the settlement.
 In many more villages that I hiked through, kids approached me asking for pencils.
-Since then, I always carry pencils in my backpack.
+Since then, I have always carried pencils in my backpack.

 For those who want to recover a bit in Ponta do Sol, I recommend Residencial Sinanton Trekking.
 Using the same trail as at the beginning of the hike from Ponta do Sol to Chã de Igreja, the path goes along the graveyard.